-The Group manufactures and sells a number of products and services to its customers globally, mainly through its own distribution network.
+The Group manufactures and sells products and services to its customers globally, mainly through its own distribution network.
 Sales contracts contain various performance obligations and other terms and the determination of when significant performance obligations have been met varies albeit a specific point in time can often be established.
 The Group has analyzed its various sales contracts and concluded on the principles for deciding in which period or periods the Group's sales transactions should be recognized as revenue.

-Disclosures in note 2 and the accounting policies provide additional information on how the Group accounts for its revenue.
+Disclosures in notes G2, G3 and P2 provide additional information on how the Group accounts for its revenue.